There is a specific kind of evening in Maui that should probably come with a liability waiver.

 Then she said: "We should sail to the South Pacific."

 I want to be honest about my internal state at this precise moment.
-The South Pacific sounded enormous and terrifying and I had no particular framework for understanding what it would actually mean to sail there in a small boat — just the two of us, with approximately the combined offshore sailing experience of a fairly motivated golden retriever.
+The South Pacific sounded enormous and terrifying and I had no particular framework for understanding what it would actually mean to sail there in a small boat — my landlocked Pennsylvania upbringing had failed to provide me with anything resembling offshore sailing experience.
 The measured, sensible response would have been: let's start with the islands, get some experience, see how things go.

 Instead I said: "Yes.
 Absolutely."

 Just like that, we had a plan.
 It was not a good plan.
 It was not even really a plan — it was more of a direction.
 A heading with no chart and no estimate of what lay in between.
-But we had said it out loud to each other, on a Maui beach at sunset, and that, as any sailor will tell you, makes it real.
-Possibly more real than is wise.
+But we had said it out loud to each other, on a Maui beach at sunset.

-How to Save Money in Hawaii (A Short and Mostly Depressing Chapter)
+How to Save Money in Hawaii (A Nearly Impossible Endeavor)

 Saving money in Hawaii is, under most circumstances, a project with a fairly pessimistic outlook.
-Everything on an island costs more than it should.
-Rent, food, fuel — it all arrives on a barge and gets priced accordingly, as if to remind you that you are, geographically speaking, very far from anywhere else.
+Everything on an island costs more.
+Rent, food, fuel — it all arrives on container ships and gets priced accordingly, as if to remind you that you are, geographically speaking, very far from anywhere else.

 The only real advantage is that the ocean provides, if you're willing to go get it.
-Coconuts and papayas and mangoes are either free or very cheap if you know where to look — and after several months of motivated attention to the subject, I did.
+Also, coconuts, papayas, guava, passion fruit, and mangoes are free if you know where to look — and after several months of motivated attention to the subject, I did.
 The truck was already my home.
 That part was solved.

 The savings grew slowly, with the patient certainty of something that knows it will eventually get where it's going.